Defining the Crime

-Sexual assault or rape can be defined as one person forcing another person to have sex, or perform sexual acts, through coercion, manipulation, threats, physical restraint or physical violence.
+Sexual assault or rape can be defined as one person forcing another person to have sex, or perform sexual acts, through coercion, manipulation, threats, physical restraint, or physical violence.
 It also includes touching or grabbing intimate body parts for sexual gratification.
 Sexual assault is not just a crime of sex.
-Rather, it is a crime of power and control where sexual activity or contact is used to dominate and hurt the victim.
+It is a crime of power and control where sexual activity or contact is used to dominate and hurt the victim.
 For teens and young adults, sexual assault is most likely to occur on a date or while in a social setting.

-ANY time ANYone does ANYthing of a sexual nature without the EXPRESS CONSENT of all involved.
+A good, broad definition that works in almost all situations is: anytime anyone does anything of a sexual nature without the express consent of all involved.
 That means the presence of a yes, not the absence of a no. Silence is not acceptance.

 1. Anyone can be sexually assaulted.